bodhichristian/Stubs/README.md

 # Stubs
 A SwiftUI app for storing digital representations of concert ticket stubs.
-This is a demonstration app that incorporates iOS 17 features announced at WWDC23.
+The ticket stub data is used to search for venues on a map, and query related artist details, like images, biography, and discography.

 <b>Stubs</b> benefits from:
 * SwiftData for persistence